Changelog

 Improved asset search

 The previous version's search view was not very useful.
-Now search is done in memory and updates in real time, which should result in a better experience.
+Now search is done in memory and updates in real time, which should result in a better user experience.

 You can also search for assets within the "Assets" view by bringing up the VSCode command palette (Ctrl+Shift+P) and selecting "jxscout: Go to Asset", which opens a quick pick view to search for assets.